Effectiveness of the syndrome extraction circuit with flag qubits on IBM quantum hardware: Repetition code with flag qubits

 If $i^{th}$ stabilizer ($S_i$) anti-commutes with an error of a data qubit ($U_\epsilon$), the error in the data can be detected.

 The error in the data qubit that anti-commutes with the stabilizer can be noticed by performing a subroutine quantum circuit, that is, a syndrome extraction circuit.
 Therefore, syndrome extraction circuits are used to detect the errors.
-Fig. \ref{fig1} depicts the Z syndrome extraction circuits in the cases of no-flag qubit ($[[3,1,3]]_{f=0}$), a single-flag qubit ($[[3,1,3]]_{f=1}$), and double-flag qubits ($[[3,1,3]]_{f=2}$) between a data qubit and syndrome qubit.
+Fig. \ref{fig1} depicts the Z syndrome extraction circuits in the cases of no-flag qubit ($[3,1,3]_{f=0}$), a single-flag qubit ($[3,1,3]_{f=1}$), and double-flag qubits ($[3,1,3]_{f=2}$) between a data qubit and syndrome qubit.
 The X syndrome extraction circuits are listed in the supplementary material.\\

 All data qubits interact with their neighboring syndrome qubits directly or through flag qubits to detect errors.
-Sequences of quantum operators are implemented to detect errors by measuring the flag and syndrome qubits.
+Sequences of quantum operators are implemented to detect errors by measuring both the flag and syndrome qubits.
+In this section, we focus on single-qubit errors and illustrate their propagation through the syndrome extraction circuit, both with and without flag qubits.
+In the following section, we will address a more complex scenario in which multiple errors occur.
 Above all, we explain a case in which there is no flag qubit.
 Every syndrome qubit is prepared as $\ket{0}$ to construct the Z syndrome extraction circuit depicted in Fig. \ref{fig1} (a).
 To detect an X error in a data qubit, the CNOT operator is employed, with the data qubit serving as the control qubit and the syndrome qubit as the target qubit.
 The CNOT operations are performed in parallel to minimize the depth of the circuit.
 Fig. \ref{fig1} (a) depicts how an error propagates in the circuit when an X error occurs in the data qubit on the left side.
 The bit-flip error propagates through the CNOT operator.
 Hence, the error affects its adjacent syndrome qubit.\\